Employment and volunteering options

 Building capacity

-Building capacity and economic participation through employing people with disability also reduces the need for full-time support and day programs, giving family members and carers more time to participate in the community or work in their own job.
+Building capacity and economic participation by employing people with disability also reduces the need for full-time support and day programs, giving family members and carers more time to participate in the community or work in their own jobs.

-If you have a disability and want to work, there are a few avenues you can take.
+If you live with disability and want to work, there are a few avenues you can take.

 Disability Employment Services